GPS Setup for this Map Area

 |– Angle: degrees|

-For the Chilliwack maps, ‘grid’ north is considered to be the same as true north.
+For this map, ‘grid’ north is considered to be the same as true north.
 To learn more about datum and grids go to the website: www.atlas.gc.ca (browse to ‘Learning Resources’ (All Resources) > ‘Map Making’).

 To convert between NAD27 Canada and NAD83 projections, go to www.maps.nrcan.gc.ca.
 To convert between NAD27 Canada and WGS84, go to www.bivouac.com/multiconvert.asp.
 Note: www.bivouac.com requires to set up an account in order to use this feature.